openziti/ziti-doc/docusaurus/docs/quickstarts/zac/installation.md

 ---
 id: installation
-sidebar_label: Web Admin
+sidebar_label: Web Admin Console
 title: Ziti Administration Console
 ---

-The Ziti Administration Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/intro).
+The Ziti Administration Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/).
 Installing the ZAC is relatively straightforward and can be accomplished in two basic ways shown below.

 ## Setting up the Ziti Admin Console